A Aa: Casting

 Samantha Ruth Prabhu makes her third collaboration with Trivikram Srinivas after Attarintiki Daredi (2013) and S/O Satyamurthy (2015).
 During mid September Anupama Parameswaran was confirmed to be a part of the film playing the second heroine.
 During Mid September, it was reported that Nadhiya will be playing a key role in this film.
 During Early October 2015, it was reported that Srinivas Avasarala was a part the film playing a key role.
 In early November it was reported that Ananya was selected to play the role of Nithiin's sister Bhanumathi.
 It was also reported that she had initially turned down the offer, but later accepted it after she realized the scope of her character.
 During Mid-January it was reported that Naresh will be a part of this film.
 It was also reported that he will be playing husband of Nadhiya.

 Crew

 Anirudh Ravichander was originally selected to compose the music for this film.
 However, he was later replaced by Mickey J Meyer, as he opted out of the project, due to his busy schedules with Tamil films.
-The cinematography was initially handled by Natarajan Subramaniam and was later taken over by Dudley, after the former left the project midway.
+The cinematography was initially handled by Natty Subramaniam and was later taken over by Dudley, after the former left the project midway.
 Kotagiri Venkateswara Rao was confirmed as the film's editor, and Rajeevan was signed in to handle the production design, although he was replaced by A. S. Prakash as the art director during late November 2015.